cryptoapi/Bitcoin-Gateway-Paid-Memberships-Pro/readme.txt

 3. Bitcoin Payment for Paid Memberships Pro Received Successfully
 4. Paid Memberships Pro Edit Order Page
 5. Optional - You can place your membership in Bitcoins/Altcoins directly
-6. You need to update the file confirmation.php also